Motor racing: Mansell sceptical of Mercedes 'underdogs' claim

-EPSOM, England Formula One world champions Mercedes say they are now the underdogs to Ferrari in this year's title race but Nigel Mansell is taking that with a pinch of salt.
+EPSOM, England (Reuters) - Formula One world champions Mercedes say they are now the underdogs to Ferrari in this year's title race but Nigel Mansell is taking that with a pinch of salt.

 The 1992 world champion, who won his title with Williams but was loved by the Ferrari fans as 'Il Leone' (The Lion) during his earlier time at Maranello, told Reuters he was sceptical of the claim.